Defining Your True North for Real Estate Agents | 90-Day Goal Plan

 Life Constraint

-The Failure Patterns That Pull Agents Off Course
+The Drift That Pulls Agents Off Course

 Agents usually do not drift because they lack ambition.
 They drift because the business rewards reaction.
 A client needs something.
 A lender calls.
 A lead source sends a pitch.
-A new social media format looks promising.
+A new social format looks promising.
 A slow week creates panic.
 Without a written direction, the calendar fills with activity that feels productive but does not compound.

-• The generic goal.
-“Sell more homes” cannot guide a budget, campaign, or weekly scoreboard.
-Replace it with a clear income target and audience.
+Sell more homes cannot guide a budget, campaign, content calendar, or weekly scoreboard.
+Replace it with an income target and audience that make trade-offs visible.

 Turn The Sentence Into A 90 Day Execution Plan